flip8flops/web-portal-test/README.md

 - Node.js 20.x or higher
 - npm or yarn
 - Supabase account and project
-- n8n instance (optional, for AI summarization feature)
+- n8n instance (for AI summarization feature)

 ### Installation